Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	        keep_idx = choose_keep(members)
 	        keep_coord = coords[keep_idx]

-	        # Iterate and store each group
+	        # Iterate and a summary for this group
 	        for m_idx in members:
 	            sep_to_keep = keep_coord.separation(coords[m_idx]).arcsec
 	            rows.append({